 Create a sheltered space without the need for posts.
 This type of awning offers flexibility to adjust the pitch by up to 60°, extend outwards by up to 3 metres or fold discretely away when not in use.
 It is operated by turning a crank handle (as standard) or can be motorised with sensors.

 Straight drop awnings

 Ideal for screening verandahs, patios and entertainment areas.
 There are a few variations available designed to suit different building and installation situations.
-The main differences being that Multi-stop channel versions generally require a post or wall to fix against, whereas wire guide does not.
+The main differences being that the side channel versions require a post or wall to fix against, whereas wire guide does not.

 A cost effective straight drop awning fitted with spring-loaded tension enabling it to retract automatically.
 It is operated by manually pulling down on the bottom rail, and when at the desired position, simply twist the rail to lock it into the channel.

 Heavy duty straight drop with channels